-A professional procurement process can be incredibly beneficial if you’re looking to streamline purchasing.
+A professional procurement process can be incredibly beneficial if you’re looking to streamline your supply chain.
 It can ensure that you pay the best price for goods or services, save time by choosing the most reputable vendors, and minimise order delays and mistakes.

 Let it be known that there is no one-size-fits-all procurement process.
+This will vary based on your business needs.
 Some organisations require a formal process to suit their complex environment, which is often the case in government or education.
 In those industries, vendors must comply with strict guidelines.
 Others, like enterprise businesses, require a few key steps in an effort to manage budgets more effectively.

 In any case, the following is representative of a typical procurement cycle from the perspective of the purchaser.

 The Key Stages of The Procurement Process

 The onset of the procurement process begins when a business has a need for goods or services.
 These goods or services can be internal – meaning any materials required to run the business, or external – materials that the business will eventually sell.
 This stage also includes setting a budget.

 Take, for example, a company that supplies tires for automobiles.
 One of their local branches is running low on a particular type of tire.
 In this stage, they would determine the type of tire, how many tires they need, when they need them to arrive, and approximately how much they should cost.